tantaman/strut/README.md

 A github hosted preview is available at: http://tantaman.github.com/Strut/client/web/index.html

-The preview currently points to the development version of Sturt.
+The preview currently points to the development version of Strut.

 Current features: